jonathanye29/unit3_project/README.md

 The program above details how I was able to calculate the statistics for all flights.
 My client wanted a page that would show the different statistics of flight statuses; for all flights on time, delayed, and cancelled.
 I chose to represent each statistic in percentage form, as it would give my client an easy way to compare the different flight statistics.

 # Criteria D: Functionality
+## Video Showcasing the Functionality of the Application

 # Citations